Log Calabi-Yau mirror symmetry and non-archimedean disks: Geometry of the mirror family

-In this section we describe the central fiber of the affine mirror family as the spectrum of a (generalized) Stanley-Reisner ring, which, following \cite{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1} we call the \emph{vertex}.
-This explicit description is the key to the slc singularity statement in the proof of \cref{thm:mirror_alg}.
+In this section we describe the central fiber of the affine mirror family as the spectrum of a Stanley-Reisner ring, which, following \cite{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1} we call the \emph{vertex}.
+Our results on singularities of fibres of the mirror family all come by degenerating to this central fibre, whose singularities are described in \cref{sec:slc}.

-Here we work in a slightly more general setting than \cref{sec:log_CY} in that we assume $U\subset Y$ be a normal crossing (but not necessarily simple normal crossing) compactification, (as we will use this slightly greater generality when we consider \cref{conj:main} in \cite{Hacking_Keel_Yu_Secondary_fan}).